google/osv.dev/README.md

 # OSV - Open Source Vulnerabilities

-OSV is a vulnerability database for open source projects aimed at both open source maintainers and consumers of open source.
+OSV is a vulnerability database for open source projects aimed at helping both open source maintainers and consumers of open source.

 For open source maintainers, OSV's automation helps determine accurate affected releases and commit ranges for vulnerabilities.